High fantasy

 High fantasy, or epic fantasy, is a subgenre of fantasy defined by the epic nature of its setting or by the epic stature of its characters, themes, or plot.
-High fantasy is set in an alternative, fictional ("secondary") world, rather than the "real" or "primary" world.
+High fantasy is usually set in an alternative, fictional ("secondary") world, rather than the "real" or "primary" world.
 This secondary world is usually internally consistent, but its rules differ from those of the primary world.
 By contrast, low fantasy is characterized by being set on Earth, the primary or real world, or a rational and familiar fictional world with the inclusion of magical elements.

 Characteristics

-The romances of William Morris, such as The Well at the World's End, set in an imaginary medieval world, are sometimes regarded as the first examples of high fantasy.
-The works of J. R. R. Tolkien—especially The Lord of the Rings—are regarded as archetypal works of high fantasy.The term "high fantasy" was coined by Lloyd Alexander in a 1971 essay, "High Fantasy and Heroic Romance", which was originally given at the New England Round Table of Children's Librarians in October 1969.
+The term "high fantasy" was coined by Lloyd Alexander in a 1971 essay, "High Fantasy and Heroic Romance", which was originally given at the New England Round Table of Children's Librarians in October 1969.
+In this definition, Alexander was using the framework Northrop Frye set forth in his Anatomy of Criticism, particularly Frye's Theory of Modes; High Fantasy being fantasy in the High Mimetic Mode.
+Since then, "high fantasy" has come to serve as a broad term to include a number of different flavors of the fantasy genre, mythic fantasy, dark fantasy, and wuxia.
+It typically is not considered to include the sword and sorcery genre.
+High fantasy is typically set in a quasi-medieval world, is frequently inspired by various mythological or legendary traditions, and often but not always features supernatural sorcery and imaginary beings such as dragons.

 Many high fantasy stories are told from the viewpoint of one main hero.
 Often, much of the plot revolves around their heritage or mysterious nature, along with a world-threatening problem.
 In many novels the hero is an orphan or unusual sibling, and frequently portrayed with an extraordinary talent for magic or combat.
 They begin the story young, if not as an actual child, or are portrayed as being very weak and/or useless.

-The hero often begins as a childlike figure, but matures rapidly, experiencing a considerable gain in fighting/problem-solving abilities along the way.
+The hero often begins as a naïve or childlike figure but is forced by circumstances to mature rapidly, experiencing a considerable gain in fighting or problem-solving abilities along the way.
 The progress of the story leads to the character's learning the nature of the unknown forces against them, that they constitute a force with great power and malevolence.
 The villains in such stories are usually completely evil and unrelatable.

-"High fantasy" often serves as a broad term to include a number of different flavors of the fantasy genre, including heroic fantasy, epic fantasy, mythic fantasy, dark fantasy, and wuxia.
-It typically is not considered to include the sword and sorcery genre.
+The romances of William Morris, such as The Well at the World's End, set in an imaginary medieval world, are sometimes regarded as the first examples of high fantasy.
+Other early examples of the genre are some works of American novelist James Branch Cabell which were set in a fictional world inspired by medieval France and published starting in 1919, known collectively as Biography of the Life of Manuel.
+E.R.
+Eddison's novels The Worm Ouroboros (1922) and the Zimiamvian Trilogy (1935–1958) are also important in epic fantasy.

+The works of English J. R. R. Tolkien, especially The Lord of the Rings (1954–55), are regarded as archetypal works of high fantasy.